 - 2 Tablespoons corn starch

 - 1 Tablespoon paprika

 - 1 teaspoon salt, plus more to taste

 - ½ teaspoon cumin

 - Bring pot of water to boil

 - While water is heating, cut each potato into 6 wedges

-- Add potatoes to water and boil for no more than 5 minutes.
+- Add potatoes to water, allow water to return to boil, and allow to simmer for approximately 5 minutes.
 Test with fork at 3 minutes.
 Should still be firm and we do not want the potatoes to be soft.
 Remove before they get soft.

 - Place in lightly oiled vegetable basket and cook over indirect heat

 - Check for doneness at 25 minutes and occasionally turn or mix jo jos in basket to help ensure even cooking.